Troubleshooting managed node availability - AWS Systems Manager

 Note

 On-premises servers, edge devices, and virtual machines (VMs) use an IAM service role instead of an instance profile.
-For more information, see Create an IAM service role for a hybrid environment.
+For more information, see Create the IAM service role required for Systems Manager in hybrid and multicloud environments.

 To determine whether an instance profile with the necessary permissions is attached to an EC2 instance